KiteBoarder/interview-concepts/README.md

 Data structures: Array (in java ArrayList) and HashMap.
 Array is used for returning a random element.
 HashMap is used for insert, delete O(1). value of the hashmap is the index in the array.
 Tricky part is the remove.
 Removing the element in the array: swapping the last element and removing last element.
-Trick is that the element might be the last.
+Trick is in the part that the element removed might be the last element.
 Can write the code in a way that doesn't matter whether the element is the last one or not.